davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 a claim, that Paypal will look into.
 I think they blocked his account and are now taking things into hand.

+---

+<a name="20150224-2"></a>
+**Update (2015/02/24):** I received an email from Paypal, in response to my claim, saying (in French, as my Paypal account is French):

+> Vous avez signalé un litige plus de (note from the author: the number of days was
+> actually missing in the email) après la date limite d'ouverture, de
+> sorte qu'il a été automatiquement clos.
+Bien que le litige soit clos, nous
+> vous encourageons à communiquer avec le vendeur pour résoudre le problème.
+>
+> Si ce délai est dépassé, vous pouvez contacter la Direction Générale de la
+> concurrence, de la consommation et de la répression des fraudes (DGCCRF).

+Which loosely translates:
+> You have filed a claim more than (note from the author: the number of days was
+> actually missing in the email) after the limit date.
+In consequence, your claim
+> was automatically closed.
+However, we strongly invite you to try to come to an
+> agreement with the seller.
+>
+> You can also contact the DGCCRF (French General Directorate for competition
+> policy,  consumer affairs and fraud control).

+I'll try to get a refund directly from *Software Enterprise*, but I don't have much hope...

+---

 Some people even go directly to *Software Enterprise* to ask for a refund, and it seems he's refunding them quite quickly.
 That might be a ruse to keep other people believing that the project is legit, and that they will get something some day.